Skip to main content

 Gillian Hemme

 Gillian Hemme received her BA in Theatre from Grinnell College and her MA in Theatre and Performative Practices from University College Cork.
-Her work uses embodied practices and autoethnography to investigate transgenerational carceral trauma.
-Gillian’s recent research has focused on Catholic Church-run carceral institutions, including Ireland’s Mother and Baby Homes.
-She has served as the director
+She studies performance within and about sites of institutionalized violence in twentieth-century Ireland.
+Her work uses embodied practices to understand the role of performance in the lives of women who were incarcerated in

 Heather Grimm